rycao18/nike-account-resetter/README.md

 __[3] Seen Reset Email Deleter__

+- Make sure to rename samplesettings.json to settings.json
 - Set up settings.json  (Does not use mail_domain, email_folder_to_search, username, password, new_account_password)
 - Search how to enable IMAP access for your specific email provider
 - For gmail users : https://myaccount.google.com/lesssecureapps Enable this and https://mail.google.com/mail/u/0/#settings/fwdandpop Enable IMAP here